 I made this sandwich for snack and the recipe listed below is for a snack for one person.When making it for lunch or dinner for one person, double the recipe and make it with 4 slices of bread or as per ones appetite.

 Cooking Time: 5 minutes

-- 2 tbsp. grated Cheddar Cheese (can use a slice or any cheese of choice)
+- 2 tablespoon grated Cheddar Cheese (can use a slice or any cheese of choice)

-- ½ – 1 tbsp chopped Cilantro ~ Coriander Leaves
+- ½ – 1 tablespoon chopped Cilantro ~ Coriander Leaves

 - 2 slices of Sandwich Bread

-- ½ – 1 tsp Spicy indian Pickle (I used tomato pickle.
+- ½ – 1 teaspoon Spicy indian Pickle (I used tomato pickle.
 Can use mango, lime or any pickle)